Historic District Email Updates

 - Imagine the possibilities!
 There is great potential to be unlocked in Aurora’s historic neighborhoods.
 If you are considering purchasing a historic Aurora home please contact Planning and Zoning at (630) 256-3080.
 They can help you plan your home’s exterior restoration.

 The Dollars and Sense of Historic Preservation in Aurora, IL

-- The Aurora Preservation Commission has three financial incentive programs which can assist you in the restoration of the exterior of your home.
+- The Aurora Preservation Commission has a matching grant program which can assist you in the restoration of the exterior of your home.

 - Designated historic properties are eligible for the state of Illinois Tax Assessment Freeze program.